|

 Why do President Mbeki

-extraordinarily toxic, no doubt, but does it have any
+Sure, AZT is extraordinarily toxic, but does it have

-countervailing value as a medicine?
-In other words, do
+any countervailing value as a medicine?
+In other

-its benefits outweigh its risks?
-Or to put it more directly:
+words, do its benefits outweigh its risks?
+Or to put

 Open Letter to